 If you want a real, in-depth review of the NOMATIC Travel Pack or one of NOMATIC’s other bags, this is the article of your dreams.
-I’ve now spent more than a year with the Travel Pack, use it on most days, and have explored two continents with it.
+I’ve now spent more than two years with the Travel Pack, use it on most days, and have explored two continents with it.

 I’ve used it on the trains of Tokyo and Osaka, ventured into the sweltering heat of Bangkok and Singapore with it, and even used it in the ice cold winters of the US East Coast.

 Read on to learn about how the NOMATIC Travel Pack has worked out over the last year.
 Also, they have released a new travel bag recently, which you may want to compare to the Travel Pack.

 (Disclaimer: We DID NOT receive this for free.
 We bought the NOMATIC Travel Pack ourselves during the Kickstarter campaign and Joshua has been using it for over a year.
 However, the links in this post are affiliate links so if you buy through the links we receive a small commission at no extra cost to you.)

 Why the NOMATIC Travel Pack?